Government Entity Claims for Road Defects

 Specifically, it is imperative that an inspection of the roadway and the area be done immediately after the accident to preserve evidence and to determine whether a design defect, poor maintenance, and/or dangerous road conditions were at fault.

-As a Sacramento Auto Accident Attorney for over three decades, I have helped many clients bring successful claims against government entities for accidents caused by dangerous road conditions.
-Some of the examples of hazards which can cause motor vehicle accidents and create liability for the government are:
+As a Sacramento car accident lawyer since 1982, I have helped many clients bring successful claims against government entities for accidents caused by dangerous road conditions.
+Some of the examples of hazards that can cause motor vehicle accidents and create liability for the government are:

 - lack of guard rails